Bessy (comics): Publication history

 Bessy was first published in the French-language Belgian newspaper La Libre Belgique on December 24, 1952, and translated into Dutch a year later, when the comics were published in De Standaard and De Katholieke Illustratie.
 The series were also a tremendous success in Germany, where they were published in the youth magazines Pony and Felix.
 So much in fact, that Vandersteen's studio had a separate team drawing new titles, many of which were never translated in Dutch.
 With 992 different titles, reissues included, Bessy has the most album titles of all of Vandersteen's series.
 164 albums of these were Dutch, 151 were French.
+The German "Bessy" series counted 992 issues.
 The series was also published in Sweden under the name Bessie, which spawned 92 albums.

 The high production unfortunately also had an effect on the quality of the stories and drawings.
 As a result, the German editions were discontinued by 1985.
 One of Vandersteen's assistants, Jeff Broeckx, then created a reboot Bessy Natuurkommando ("Bessy Nature Commando") (1984-1992), where Andy and Bessy were reimagined as present-day conservators of animals and nature.
 Andy received a love interest, Aneka, and a little street boy named Kid, who travelled along with them on their missions.
 The scripts were written by Marck Meul.
 Twenty-three albums were drawn before the series was terminated in 1992.
 Broeckx tried a new reboot and redrew the first seven stories of the original series, as well as the twelfth story from the first series.
 By 1997 the series came to a definite halt.